COMS-BC3997-SP23/website-AidanNEichman/_posts/2017-09-12-the-best-organizer-software.markdown

 One of the challenges I faced was figuring out how to deal with missing data.
 In any dataset, there are bound to be some missing values, and it's important to have a plan in place for how to handle them.
 The main aspect for the data that I need to figure out is how to get the umpire names in the dataset, which shouldn't be hard with a hashmap.

 Overall, I am pleased with the progress I have made on this project so far.
 By finding a pre-existing database with the data I needed, I was able to overcome a significant hurdle in the project and move forward with building the model.

+* The csv file of the data is in the GitHub.